dhyeyshah28801/crypto-manager/README.md

 For distribution of the website we will use CloudFront CDN.
 To sync the Vue App and upload it to S3 Bucket we use the S3-Sync Plugin along with cloudfront invalidate plugin to frequently update the cached content so latest changes reaches the users effectively.

+## Conventional Commits

+To maintain proper and prettier commit history, conventional commits are used to specify the type and scope of the commits.

 ## Test and Deploy

 To locally deploy the project use the yarn script